Major League Baseball collusion

 Historically, owner collusion was often referred to as a "gentleman's agreement".
 After the 1918 season, owners released all their players – terminating the non-guaranteed contracts, with a "gentleman's agreement" not to sign each other's players, as a means of forcing down player salaries.

 1966–1968

-Before the 1966 season, Sandy Koufax and Don Drysdale decided to hold joint negotiations with the Los Angeles Dodgers.
+Before the 1966 season, Sandy Koufax and Don Drysdale decided to jointly hold out during salary negotiations with the Los Angeles Dodgers.
 Koufax and Drysdale were the team's star pitchers who had helped the Dodgers win the 1965 World Series.
 The Dodgers needed them if they were to have any chance of returning to the World Series in 1966.
-After negotiation for the first 32 days of spring training, they agreed on one-year contracts, Koufax for US$125,000 and Drysdale for $110,000, the two largest contracts in baseball history.
+After holding out for the first 32 days of spring training, the pair agreed on one-year contracts: Koufax for $125,000 and Drysdale for $110,000.
+At the time, these were the two largest contracts in baseball history.
 The owners were fearful that other star players would follow their example.